 Offers Georgia-made snacks like cheese straws, nuts, and chocolate, or visitors may bring their own picnic lunches.
 Leashed dogs are welcome outside.

 - Phone: +1 (706) 623-8463

 Serenity Cellars (Cleveland)

-Small selection of snacks available for purchase (guests are also welcome to bring their own food as well).
+A small selection of snacks is is available for purchase (guests are also welcome to bring their own food).
 Live music on the weekends at this Italian-themed vineyard and winery.
 Leashed dogs are welcome to visit with you.

 - Phone: +1 (706) 348-1277

 - Address: 265 Laurel Ridge Rd, Cleveland, GA

 Live music on the weekends at this dog-friendly, kid-friendly, and picnic-friendly vineyard and winery!